Walter M. Shaub Jr.

-Richard G. Lugar (born 1932) left the U.S. Senate in 2013 as the longest serving senator in Indiana’s history.
+Richard G. Lugar (1932-2019) left the U.S. Senate in 2013 as the longest serving senator in Indiana’s history.
 He served six terms after his initial election in 1976, and won his final four terms with a two-thirds majority.
 Throughout his career, Lugar was known for working closely with political rivals to forge solutions to complex policy questions.

 Lugar was born in Indianapolis and served on the city’s school board for three years before he was elected mayor of Indianapolis in 1967 at age 35.
 He served two terms as mayor and worked to unify Indianapolis and surrounding Marion County into one government.
 His first try for the U.S. Senate came in 1974, but he lost to incumbent Birch Bayh.
 He defeated Democratic incumbent Vance Hartke two years later.